 We’re guessing that you already understood the basic principle of this method from the headline.

-You have to gather up some items before charging up your cordless drill battery.
+Before charging up your cordless drill battery without a charger, you must gather some items.
 It’s hard to explain these items through a listicle.
 So, we’ll explain these, Para by Para.

-First thing you need is connectors.
-Make sure that you have electrical connections with which you’ll connect your batteries.
+The first thing you need is connectors.
+Make sure you have electrical connections with which you’ll connect your batteries.
 These connectors can be pieces of wires too.
-But you have to make sure that these stick to the ends of the batteries.
+But you have to ensure that these stick to the ends of the batteries.

 To determine the battery number, you have to do some calculations.
 We’ll explain the whole calculation through an example-